annaduras/SQL_Snippets/README.md

 # SQL_Snippets Repository

-This repository is a personal collection of code snippets that I've found useful in my journey as a beginner in programming.
+This repository is a personal collection of code snippets that I've found useful in my journey as a beginner in SQL programming.
 It serves as a quick reference guide and a showcase of what I've learned.

 ## What's Inside